Related Medical Conditions

-Eosinophilic esophagitis (EoE) results when large numbers of eosinophils, a type of white blood cell, gather in the esophagus (the tube that connects the mouth to the stomach).
+Eosinophilic esophagitis (EoE) results when large numbers of eosinophils, a type of allergic white blood cell, gather in the esophagus (the tube that connects the mouth to the stomach).
 As a result, the lining of the esophagus becomes inflamed, making it difficult for food to go down.
+EoE is diagnosed by taking a biopsy from the esophagus and looking for eosinophils under a microscope.
 Certain foods can trigger EoE.

 Symptoms vary, depending on age.
 With infants and toddlers, families often note feeding difficulties, irritability and poor weight gain.
 Older children typically have regurgitation (spitting up), vomiting, heartburn and belly pain.
 Teenagers and adults may have chest pain, difficulty swallowing and a feeling that food “gets stuck” when they swallow.

 Some people with EoE complain that it takes a long time to eat meals.
 They’ll also say they need large amounts of water to help swallow their food.
 They may complain of feeling full rapidly and stop eating before finishing a meal.

 The best way to determine which foods are contributing to EoE is to remove the food from the diet and repeat the biopsy to see if the eosinophils have gone away.
 Allergy testing has not been shown to consistently indicate which foods are triggering symptoms.

 To learn more about EoE, please visit the American Partnership for Eosinophilic Disorders.